If you use WP Recipe Maker and are searching for tips for how you can use the recipe plugin more effectively, this post is for you.

 Guided Recipes

-As of May 2020, WP Recipe Maker allows you to create valid guided recipes for Google Assistant users.
+WP Recipe Maker allows you to create valid guided recipes for Google Assistant users.
 Guided recipes are not required for recipes to rank well.
 They’re only a suggestion.
+But guided recipes are an excellent way to produce helpful recipe content, in our opinion.

 The image and video assets assigned to each instruction step simply add to a post’s existing recipe schema.
 You are not losing anything by not using guided recipes in your recipe cards.